JosefSo/Ex3_DWG/README.md

 ## Pre-Work

-We already implemented this algorithms so we used the same as in the previous assigment: <br>
+We already implemented these algorithms in Java you can have a look at this: <br>
 https://github.com/SaliSharfman/Ex2_DirectedWeightedGraph.git